-There are certain instances in which prepless, Lumineers-style dental veneers are definitely not advisable.
-For example, if you have dark teeth the veneers will be too thin to block out the dark underlying color of the tooth to look natural.
-If attempted, prepless veneers will appear opaque or chalky looking.
-If you’ve ever see a new friend’s veneers and noticed that they looked like “Chicklets,” this is the reason why, and such choices give cosmetic dentistry a bad name.
-Unnatural looking veneers are totally avoidable by going to an experienced, accredited, and credentialed dentist like Dr. David Eshom.
+There are certain instances where prepless, Lumineers-style dental veneers are definitely not advisable.
+For example, if you have dark teeth, the veneers will be too thin to block out the dark underlying color of the natural tooth, If attempted, prepless veneers will appear opaque or chalky.
+If you’ve ever seen a friend’s new veneers and noticed that they look like “Chicklets,” this is the reason why, and such choices give cosmetic dentistry a bad name.
+Unnatural-looking veneers are completely avoidable by going to an experienced and accredited dentist like Dr. David Eshom.

-Another unadvisable condition that prepless porcelain veneers would not be suitable for are teeth that appear “bucked” or angled outward from the mouth.
-Attempting prepless veneers on this type of smile would result in teeth that angle even farther out of the mouth.
+Another unadvisable condition is teeth that appear “bucked” or is angled outward from the mouth.
+Attempting prepless veneers on this type of smile would result in teeth that angle even further out of the mouth.
 If you’ve ever seen “Billy Bob” teeth at a novelty store, this gives you a good sense of how goofy prepless veneers would look on this type of smile.
-This, again, can be avoided by making sure you see a talented and experienced cosmetic dentist like Dr. Eshom.
+This, again, can be avoided by seeing an experienced cosmetic dentist like Dr. Eshom.

 Common Problems with No-Prep Veneers

-Common problems with prepless, Lumineer-type of porcelain veneers is an over-contoured or fat looking porcelain veneer tooth.
-Since there is no subtraction of tooth structure with prepless dental veneers, an addition is done with porcelain and that often lead to unnaturally thick looking teeth.
+A common problem with prepless, Lumineer-type veneers is over-contoured or fat-looking teeth.
+Since there is no subtraction of tooth structure with prepless dental veneers, an addition is done with porcelain, and that often leads to unnaturally thick looking teeth.
 Letting an experienced dentist like Dr. Eshom look at your teeth before committing to this type of veneer is imperative.

 “Black triangles syndrome” is another common error in use of prepless dental veneers.
-This problem results when, in the attempt to save tooth structure, an inexperienced dentist does not cover the natural tooth at the gum line between teeth – leaving unappealing dark areas between the new porcelain veneers.
+This problem results when, in an attempt to save tooth structure, an inexperienced dentist does not cover the natural tooth at the gum line between teeth – leaving unappealing dark areas between the new porcelain veneers.

-Lastly, and most importantly, is the error of inexperienced dentists by not meeting the expectations of the patient.
+Lastly, and most importantly, is the error of not meeting the expectations of the patient.
 Inexperienced dentists will do prepless dental veneer cases and not make temporaries for the patient thinking they don’t need them.
 Wrong.
 Wrong.
 Wrong.
 Nothing can be further from the truth with porcelain veneer treatment.
 The temporaries communicate to the patient what the final result will look like.
-Patients need to see the “trial smile” in temporaries to evaluate the look, length, color and feel.
+Patients need to see the “trial smile” in temporaries to evaluate the look, length, color, and feel.
 It is a nightmare for a patient to envision their smile one way and the dentist to bond the porcelain veneers, only to have the patient hate their appearance.
 Temporaries are vital to proper doctor/patient communication.
-Experienced, accredited and credentialed cosmetic dentist, Dr. Eshom, never does a porcelain veneer case without his patients approving their temporaries.
+Dr. Eshom never does a porcelain veneer case without his patients approving their temporaries.